stuebersystems/doc.quattropod.en/docs/lite/adv.settings.md

 ### My screen {#My screen}

-If desired, you can change the picture of the home page.
+If desired, you can change the picture of the landing page.
 This is a permanent change.
 Once a new image has been added, the previous image cannot be restored, even with a [Reset Settings](reset.md) of the receiver.

-You can find a download of the start page we have provided [here](https://download.stueber.de/doc/de/quattropod/QuattroPod.Lite_Startseite.DE.png).
+You can find a download of the landing page we have provided [here](https://download.stueber.de/doc/de/quattropod/QuattroPod.Lite_Startseite.DE.png).

 ![](/assets/img/My_Screen.jpg)